“Psyche Revived by Cupid’s Kiss” by Antonio Canova

 Cupid and Psyche

-The story of Cupid and Psyche appears in Greek art as early as the 4th century BC, but the most extended source of the tale is the Latin novel Metamorphoses, also known as The Golden Ass, by Apuleius (2nd century AD).
+The story of Cupid and Psyche appears in Greek art as early as the 4th century BC.
+Still, the most extended source of the tale is the Latin novel Metamorphoses, also known as The Golden Ass, by Apuleius (2nd century AD).
 The story’s theme concerns the overcoming of obstacles to the love between Psyche (“Soul” or “Breath of Life”) and Cupid, and their last union in marriage.
-Psyche’s story includes the theme of dangerous curiosity, punishments and tests, and redemption through divine favour.
+Psyche’s story includes the theme of dangerous curiosity, punishments and tests, and redemption through divine favor.

 Cupid finds her in this lifeless state and revives her by returning the sleep into the box.
 “Psyche Revived by Cupid’s Kiss” is the climax of the story, after which Cupid grants Psyche immortality so they can be wed as equals.
 Thus Psyche became the goddess of the soul and the wife of Eros or the Roman equivalent Cupid, the god of love.

 Eros, the Ancient Greek god of love, gave his name to only one type of love for the Greeks.
 The Ancient Greek language distinguished at least six different types of love, each with a different word to explain the various kinds of love.
 The six distinct words for love were: philía, éros, agápe, storgē, pragma, and philautia.
 It is difficult to distinguish the separate meanings of these words without carefully considering the context in which the terms are used.

 - Philia means love, as affectionate regard and friendship.
 It is a dispassionate virtuous love.

 - Eros means love as sexual passion.
 The Modern Greek word “erotas” means “intimate love.”